 The Gordon W. Prange Collection is the most comprehensive archive in the world of Japanese print publications issued during the early years of the Occupation of Japan, 1945-1949.
-Subjected to censorship by the Allied Forces, these materials bear censorship markings ranging from check-in and examination dates to deletions, suppression and other changes.
+These books, magazines, newspapers, posters, maps and more were subjected to censorship by the Allied Forces.
+They bear censorship markings ranging from check-in and examination dates to deletions, suppression and other changes.
 The Collection was named for the late Gordon W. Prange, who was instrumental in bringing the materials to the University of Maryland.

 Materials from the Gordon W. Prange Collection are accessible in the Maryland Room, the reading room for Special Collections and University Archives at the University of Maryland.
 Researchers should visit the Maryland Room, located on the 1st floor of Hornbake Library North, to view requested items.

 User AccountAll researchers must register for a User Account.

 If you would like to consult with the Curator on your research topic or request a tour of the collection, click the button below.

 Gordon W. Prange Collection | Hornbake Library North, Room 4200

 | 4130 Campus Drive | University of Maryland | College Park, MD 20742 |

 www.lib.umd.edu/prange | 301-405-9348

 JOIN US ON SOCIAL MEDIA!